logicalclocks/feature-store-api/docs/hopsworksai/api_key.md

   </figure>
 </p>

-Click on the API Key tab, and then click on *Generate API Key* button:
+Click on the API Key tab, and then click on the *Generate API Key* button:

 <p align="center">
   <figure>